-Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020
+Notes to the condensed consolidated interim financial statements - continued For the three-month period and year ended 31 December 2020

-7. PROJECTS UNDER CONSTRUCTION
+7. PROJECTS UNDER CONSTRUCTIONS

 The Company signed an agreement on 17 December 2019 with Saline Water Conversion Corporation ("Arrows project"), for the construction of 3 floating stations for water desalination with total cost of SAR 760 million, for supplying desalinated water from floating mobile stations to the desalination plants tanks.
 The construction commenced from January 2020 and the operation is expected to commence during the year 2021.